cdlib/eschol-ui/README.md

 #### Media Query Rules

 The most common nested parts are media query rules, which allow changes to component/object styles at certain screen widths for responsive design.
-These "breakpoints" are written as Sass mixins and specified by Sass variables, such as `screen1`, `screen2`, `screen3`, which define the screen size.
+These "breakpoints" are written as [Sass mixins](https://github.com/cdlib/eschol-ui#sass-mixins) and include Sass variables, such as `screen1`, `screen2`, `screen3`, which define the screen size.

 Media query rules are organized in a "mobile-first" fashion, in that each one in the CSS declaration adds to or overrides the CSS written above it.